 Darren Jobling, CEO, ZeroLight

-After the initial launch in 2020, the BRP project has rapidly expanded.
+After the initial launch, the BRP project has rapidly expanded.
 Configurators are now live for 19 model lines from across the 5 brands.
 This is on a global scale: the solutions have been rolled out in 59 countries - and counting.

 The configurators have played a crucial part in BRP's Next-Gen website update project, which won company-wide recognition for its global marketing impact.
 This includes some major ROIs: